kvarak/dnd/docs/_Classes/paladin.md

 | 5 | A polished, white crown is perfect for projecting your sense of royal confidence.
 | 6 | You've dyed your hair a vibrant black and keep it nice and long—all the better to style and restyle daily!

 ### Charming Demeanor
 You are born to be in the center.
-When you take this oath, you gain proficiency with Perform and on all Charisma made against humanoids that are not hostile to you.
+When you take this oath, gain 1 skill point each to spend on *Art* and *Speechcraft*.

 ### Sacred Touch
 Utilizing the power of music, you can sing a short song, allowing you to use your Lay in Hands feature to a distance of 30 ft.